devopswithprashant/guide/aws/setup/Mount-Partition-ebs.md

 > Prerequisites: you already need to create and attached an EBS volume to your EC2 instance, here’s a step-by-step guide to partition, format, and mount it, so it becomes usable.

+1. Mounting a fresh volume
+2. Mounting a volume which was created from backup snapshot.

+## Mounting a fresh volume
 ⸻

 🔍 Step 1: Identify the new volume